d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 Moreover, compute-intensive, yet sequential operations are nontrivial to partition.
 See e.g., :cite:`Mirhoseini.Pham.Le.ea.2017` for a best effort in this regard.
 It remains a difficult problem and it is unclear whether it is possible to achieve good (linear) scaling on nontrivial problems.
 We do not recommend it unless there is excellent framework or operating system support for chaining together multiple GPUs.

-Second, we could split the work required by individual layers.
+Second, we could split the work layer-wise.
 For instance, rather than computing 64 channels on a single GPU we could split up the problem across 4 GPUs, each of which generates data for 16 channels.
 Likewise, for a fully-connected layer we could split the number of output units.
 :numref:`fig_alexnet_original` (taken from :cite:`Krizhevsky.Sutskever.Hinton.2012`)
 illustrates this design, where this strategy was used to deal with GPUs that had a very small memory footprint (2 GB at the time).